 To ensure your content remains relevant and updated, Pan recommends the following three tips:

-Exclude the year in the URL when you're optimizing your content.
-Cool URLs don't change.
+- Exclude the year in the URL when you're optimizing your content.
+Great URLs don't change.

-It's important to note, if you do implement an optimization strategy, it's critical you don't update the URL.
+It's important to note that if you do implement an optimization strategy, it's critical you don't update the URL.
 The URL should remain the same to ensure you don't need to re-earn backlinks.
 Additionally, you don't want to create unnecessary redirects.

-Additionally, consistency is key.
-Publishing consistent content will help you rank in the SERPs, but it will also establish trust in your readers and viewers.
+Overall, consistency is key.
+Publishing consistent content will help you rank in the SERPs, but it will also establish trust with your audience.

 A few years ago, the blogging team at HubSpot figured out the importance of adopting a historical optimization strategy.
 Through repurposing old (yet still high-quality) content, the team was able to double monthly leads, and increase monthly organic search views by an average of 106%.

 Ultimately, you don't want old content to go to waste.
-If a topic is particularly evergreen (like "how to create a blog"), it makes sense you'd put time and effort behind repurposing the topic.
+If a topic is particularly evergreen (like "how to create a blog"), it makes sense you'd put time and effort behind repurposing it.

-It takes time and talent to craft highly useful, engaging content -- so, by finding ways to recycle existing content, you're ensuring peak efficiency.
-Additionally, repurposing content allows you to reach a new audience.
-For instance, let's say your podcast team published a high-performing podcast episode.
+It takes time and talent to craft highly useful, engaging content — so, by finding ways to recycle existing content, you're ensuring peak efficiency.
+Additionally, repurposing content allows you to reach new audiences.
+For instance, let's say your podcast team published a high-performing episode.
 Why not turn that episode's topic into a blog post?

 Repurposing your content will also ensure your audience has more than one chance to see it.
 Your readers, viewers, and followers are busy.
 Consider simply implementing a new content promotional strategy on a piece of content that deserves to be resurfaced.